secucard/secucard-connect-ios-sdk/README.md

 ## License

-SecucardConnectSDK is available under the MIT license.
+SecucardConnectSDK is available under the Apache 2 license.
 See the LICENSE file for more info.